dmcgits/dmcgits.github.io/mds/GPR103/week10_notes.md

 ### Inspector variables

-`public vector3 location` or `[SerializeField]` are familiar friends since weeks 2/3.
+`public vector3 thingTransform` or `[SerializeField]` are familiar friends since weeks 2/3.

 ### Creating things

-If an object creates another, it stores it as a variable.
+If an object creates another, like we did with our Test and Player classes, it keeps a reference in a variable.
+That won't work for outside objects.

 ### Events